antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_1/firstworkflow/README.md

 Create a class called `MoneyTransferWorkflowImpl.java` that implements `MoneyTransferWorkflow.java`.

-Our implementation will be very simple for now, it will print a log and returns a String.
+Our implementation is very simple for now, it prints a log and returns a String.

 ```